7 Easy Steps to Create an After School Routine for Kids (Printable Schedule)

 Dinner routine is a great time for the entire family to come together.

 Here are a few ideas for your kid’s dinner routine that can also be beneficial for the entire family.
 Also, these family dinner principals make a great addition to any Family House Rules.

 - Have kids help set the table

-- No electronic devises while eating (phones, tablets, etc.)
+- No electronic devices while eating (phones, tablets, etc.)

 - Everyone sits together to eat